-- a) Submit to the MEDQ for Compliance Assessment a Wayfinding Strategy for the Development in accordance with the Approved LCR.
-The Wayfinding Strategy is to address both the strategic and local context, and detail at a minimum: - Wayfinding principles and elements within the Development and how these: - A. Integrate into the citywide landscape, including with Council's wayfinding strategy; - B. Stich together to create a coherent navigable urban landscape; - i) How the following key design elements have been used to deliver wayfinding throughout the Development: - A. Place specific qualities and architectural clues (landscape, heritage, architecture and public art); - B. Graphic communication; - C. Audible communication; - D. Tactile communication; and - iii) Outcomes of consultation undertaken with Council.
+A. Place specific qualities and architectural clues (landscape, heritage, architecture and public art); B. Graphic communication; C. Audible communication; and D. Tactile communication undertaken with Council.
+The purpose of the consultation undertaken with Council.
 The purpose of the consultation is to obtain Council's confirmation that the approach to wayfinding is acceptable in the context of the existing City arrangements and meets Council's current adopted standards.
-The evidence provided is to include the date(s) of consultation, the information supplied to Council, a list of the persons consulted, comments received from Council (both written and verbal), and a response to the comments received.

-a) Prior to the earlier of commencing Building Work or Public Realm Works, excluding Subprecincts 1f and 1g b) Design the Development in accordance with the Wayfinding Strategy approved under part a) of this condition.
-Compliance Assessment - Streetscape Design a) Prior to

-- 118. - a) Submit to the MEDQ for Compliance Assessment Streetscape Design Concept Plans and Report, for all Roads on the Land, in accordance with the Approved LCR.
-The Streetscape Design Concept Plans and Report are to include at a minimum: - i) A design narrative which describes how the proposed streetscape design concept delivers the principles identified in the Approved LCR and Approved PoD; - ii) Demonstration that the Streetscape Design Concept Plans comply with the requirements for Roadworks Design Plans approved under condition 39, titled Compliance Assessment - Roadworks Design Plans. iii) Details of the street hierarchy; - iv) Demonstration of compliance with the relevant sections of the Approved PoD, and the Approved LCR; - v) Plans and long-sections at a scale of 1:200 rendered in colour: - vi) Cross sections through all streets in the locations nominated in the approved LCR, at a scale of 1:50, showing: - A. All adjacent basement conditions and RLs forming part of the Land: - B. Interface with Heritage Places; - C. Interface with new buildings; and - D. Buildings entries; - vii) Street species list; - viii) Location and type of WSUD devices; - ix) Typical cross-sections of footpaths; - x) Kerb types; - xi) Street furniture location and type; - xii) Basement locations: - xiii) Pavement types and materials (paving stone types and size): - xiv) Nominated locations and levels of all Local Heritage Places, Brisbane Tuff and Heritage Kerbs; and - xv) Supporting information for each street, cross block link/laneway. - Submit to the MEDQ for Compliance Assessment, Streetscape Design Detailed Plans for the Precinct, Subprecinct or Stage.
-The Streetscape Design Detailed Plans are to be prepared by an AILA registered landscape architect, supported by a letter from DBC, confirming that the Streetscape Design Detailed Plans are in accordance with the Streetscape Design Concept Plans approved under part a) of this condition, the Approved LCR and Approved PoD.
-The Streetscape Design Detailed Plans are to be at a scale of 1:200, long-sections at a scale of 1:200 and cross sections at a scale of 1:50 through all streets in the locations forming part of the Land nominated in the Approved LCR, commencing Public Realm Works for the relevant Subprecinct (except Sub-precincts 1f and 1g)
+The evidence provided is to include the date(s) of consultation, the information supplied to Council, a list of the persons consulted, comments received from Council (both written and verbal), and a response to the comments received. b) Design the Development in accordance with the Wayfinding Strategy approved under part a) of this condition. b) At all times 118.
+Compliance Assessment - Streetscape Design a) Submit to the MEDQ for Compliance Assessment Streetscape Design Concept Plans and Report, for all Roads on the Land, in accordance with the Approved LCR.
+The Streetscape Design Concept Plans and Report are to include at a minimum: i) A design narrative which describes how the proposed streetscape design concept delivers the principles identified in the Approved LCR and Approved PoD; ii) Demonstration that the Streetscape Design Concept Plans comply with the requirements for Roadworks Design Plans approved under condition 39, titled Compliance Assessment - Roadworks Design Plans. iii) Details of the street hierarchy; iv) Demonstration of compliance with the relevant sections of the Approved PoD, and the Approved LCR; v) Plans and long-sections at a scale of 1:200 - rendered in colour; vi) Cross sections through all streets in the locations nominated in the approved LCR, at a scale of 1:50, showing: A. All adjacent basement conditions and RLs forming part of the Land; B. Interface with Heritage Places; C. Interface with Heritage Places; vii) Street species list; viii) Location and type of WSUD devices; ix) Typical cross-sections of footpaths; x) Kerb types; xi) Street furniture location and type; xii) Basement locations; xiii) Pavement types and materials (paving stone types and size); xiv) Nominated locations and levels of all Local Heritage Places, Brisbane Tuff and Heritage Kerbs; and a) Prior to commencing Public Realm Works for the relevant Sub- precinct (except Sub-precincts 1f and 1g)